lukezhangma/web_with_nginx/README.md

   }
 }
 ```

+* CloudWatch alarms are used for alerting the server load and autoscaling issues.
+Located in `terraform/alarm` directory.

-* The second volume attached to the web servers are EBS volumes that can be expaned in real time.
+* The secondary volume attached to the web server instances are EBS volumes that can be expaned in realtime.
 So the usage of volume by logs grow bigger, we could expend the storage without stopping the instance.